IBT-learning/hello-express-app-codepipeline/README.md

 This is a demo Express app for building and deploying an app using AWS CodePipeline.

+Follow below steps if you want to configure only codebuild project.

 1. Download the source code on your local machine.
 2. Zip the artifact to create ibt-codebuild.zip
 3. Create S3 bucket for uploading the input files for build artifact.